Mint-System/Ansible-Build/README.md

 | [vercel](roles/vercel/README.md)                                       | Manage vercel domain and dns entries.                            |
 | [wordpress](roles/wordpress/README.md)                                 | Deploy WordPress container.                                      |

+### Targets

+All Ansible roles can be deployed to a Linux Server via SSH.

+Some Ansible roles can be deployed to a Kubernetes Cluster.

 ### Deploy

 Deploy the roles to the target hosts with the following commands.